Central Park Zoo

 * Admission to Wildlife Center includes admission to Children's Zoo: Adults $12.00; Senior Citizens (65+) $9.00; Children 3-12 $7.00; Children under 3, Free

-UPDATE: The Central Park Zoo Education Department has opened registration for it's fall and winter youth, family, and adult programs.
-These classes are interactive, include live animal encounters, and offer unique experience for guests at the various zoo exhibits.
+Interactive classes that include live animal encounters, and offer unique experience for guests at the various zoo exhibits.
 Classes are held on weekdays and weekends, as well as school holidays.

 or email firstname.lastname@example.org

-The Polar Circle contains two of the Zoo's most popular guests – Polar Bears Ida (on the right) and Gus.
-Alongside Polar Bears lies an exhibit featuring waterfowl and nearby is the Ice Pack building which houses 59 Gentoo and Chinstrap Penguins along with the Tufted Puffins and 6 NEW King Penguins!
+The Polar Circle contains an exhibit featuring waterfowl and nearby is the Ice Pack building which houses 59 Gentoo and Chinstrap Penguins along with the Tufted Puffins and 6 NEW King Penguins!

 The Rain Forest houses a brilliant collection of tropical birds including the Crested Coua of Madagascar and the Victoria Crowned Pigeons of New Guinea.
 Here you’ll also find enough frogs, lizards, snakes, toads and various other squirmy things to keep any little girl or boy enraptured for their entire visit.
 Then there are the Black and White Ruffed Lemurs, as well as three species of Tamarins, to represent the primates of the tropics.